hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

    choose not to do a cookie exchange when a session is resumed.
    Clients MUST be prepared to do a cookie exchange with every handshake.

-   If the HelloRetryRequest message is used, the initial ClientHello and the HelloRetryRequest are included in the calculation of the handshake_messages (for the CertificateVerify message) and verify_data (for the Finished message).

    If a server receives a ClientHello with an invalid cookie, it MUST respond with a HelloRetryRequest.
 To avoid repeatly entering a